onlinews/online_ws/docs/Ch_1_GettingStarted.md

 ![Advertise Online Study in SONA](./img/SonaSetUpStudy2.PNG)

 **3)** Ideally, the description of your task in SONA is quite informative - mainly when it comes to money.
 This prevents a lot of unnecessary back-and-forth email between you and your participants.

-For example:
+A brief example:
 ```
 Click the Complete Survey Now button after signing up for a time slot.
 It will take you to an experiment which will open in a full-screen window.